 Crash Course: APA

 APA is now in it’s 7th edition, and some of the rules have changed.
 Maybe you have never even used APA at all before!
-Join this workshop to learn the basics of APA, and specifically:
+This workshop covers the basics of APA, and specifically:

 - An overview of why we use APA and what that means